-Head Line Judge/Line Judge: After captain(s) are escorted to the center of the field, take a position at the 9-yard marks.
+Head Line Judge/Back Judge: After captain(s) are escorted to the center of the field, take a position at the 9-yard marks.
 DO NOT ALLOW TEAM MEMBERS WHO ARE NOT INVOLVED IN THE TOSS INSIDE THE 9-YARD MARKS ON YOUR SIDE.
 If team members do not approach the 9-yard marks, return to the team area.
 Stay between the team and the 9-yard marks.
-Have the game ball from the team on your side until the winner of the toss is determined.
 Have the game ball from the team on your side until the winner of the toss is determined.